 Industrial Studies 238

 The testing office provides proctoring services for exam(s) from other institutions and professional organizations, and various University-level evaluations including TEA, CLEP, CBE, and the WST.
 The Testing Office also provides make-up examinations for courses taken at SJSU on a case-by-case basis.

-Clark Hall Suite 126
+Clark Hall Suite 126, Library 2nd Floor

-The Writing Center offer a variety of resources to help students become better writers, from one-on-one tutoring sessions to a variety of writing workshops.
+The Writing Center offers a variety of resources to help students become better writers, from one-on-one tutoring sessions to a variety of writing workshops.
 All services are free to SJSU students.
 You can schedule a tutoring appointment through the Center's Online Reservation System or by calling (408) 924-2308 Mon-Thurs, 9:30-5:30 or Fri 9:30-2pm.

 Student Union 1360

 The African-American/Black Student Success Center’s primary mission is retaining, empowering, and successfully graduating African-American/Black students at SJSU.
 Students are welcome to meet with the Program Director, Faculty Fellow-in-Residence and Student Success Interns at their convenience.